ThothLogos/mit-6.858-notes/Lectures/04_buffer_overflows/04_buffer_overflows.md

 ### Classic Buffer Overflow

-Suppose we have a simple stack-frame crated for the function `readpkt()` on the server:
+Suppose we have a simple stack frame crated for the function `readpkt()` on the server:

 ![alt text](./imgs/0401_attackstack.png "A Basic Stack Diagram")